phaserjs/phaser/README.md

 Version 2.0.4 - "Mos Shirare" - in development

 ### Updates

+* TypeScript definitions fixes and updates (thanks @clark-stevenson)
+* Timer has removed all use of local temporary vars in the core update loop.

 ### New Features

+* Loader now has an onFileStart event you can listen for (thanks @codevinsky, #705)
+* Timer.clearPendingEvents will purge any events marked for deletion, this is run automatically at the start of the update loop.

 ### Bug Fixes

+* The main Timer loop could incorrectly remove TimeEvent if a new one was added specifically during an event callback (thanks @garyyeap, fix #710)

 There is an extensive [Migration Guide](https://github.com/photonstorm/phaser/blob/master/resources/Migration%20Guide.md) available for those converting from Phaser 1.x to 2.x.
 In the guide we detail the API breaking changes and approach to our new physics system.